BBITWestin/CI-CD-Pipeline-Challenges/Auth+Pipelines/Authorization_Schema.md

     Super Admin

     - Ability to set policies for the organization.
-    - Organization level access - not related to branch, customer, and load level access.
+    - Organization level access: not related to branch, customer, and load level access.
 But they have admin access for everything.
     - Example: Brent and Matt would be Super Admins for the BBI Logistics organization.

-## Azure AD B2C Features
+## Azure AD B2C Features... for use case

+- stuff1
+- stuff2
+- stuff3

+#### Azure AD Demo

+Follow the steps in my [AzAd_Setup](https://github.com/BBITWestin/My-Docs/blob/main/Auth%2BPipelines/AzAD_Setup.md) doc to get a feel for how to implement Azure AD B2C.
+I tried my best to document every step I took and the problems (along with solutions) I encountered along the way, but it's still gonna be a pain to recreate, good luck.

-## Auth0 Features
+## Auth0 Features... for use case

+- stuff1
+- stuff2
+- stuff3

+#### Auth0 Demo

+...Bpaid?!